ssbc/ssb-subset-replication-spec/README.md

 messages of a classical SSB feed and a tangle of messages given a common root message.

-## getSubset(query, options): source
+## subset(query, options): source

-getSubset is mainly intended for the subset case of a classical feed.
+Subset is mainly intended for the subset case of a classical feed but is also relevant for index feeds.

-It can been seen as a more general version of createHistoryStream where the id, or what you are talking about, first needs to be defined.
-For this we add a query parameter.
-From this query the remote end would generate or reuse a feed that would answer the query.
+This method can be seen as a more general version of createHistoryStream where the id, or what you are interesting in, first needs to be defined.
+Query specifies what data you are interested in.

 The query parameters interface is similar to [JITDB] / SSB DB2 operators.
 The following operators should be supported: `and`, `or`, `type`, `author`, `isPublic`, `isPrivate`.

-To support pagination, `startFrom`, `paginate` and `descending` can be supplied.
-Furthermore there is in an option to specify whether to include `auxiliary` data related to a particular message or not.
-This option could be used to include blobs or could be used for feeds that mainly references existing feeds.
-In this way the messages in the generated feed would only contain a hash of what they are pointing to, and the auxiliary field would include the original data.
+To support pagination, `startFrom`, `paginate` (page size) and `descending` can be specified in the options parameter.
+Finally `auxiliary` can be specified to include linked messages.
+This is very relevant for feeds that just index other feeds.

 To get the latest 10 post messages of a particular feed the following query can be used: